Where to View the Brackendale Eagles

 It's a bird; it's a plane–no you're right it was a bird!

-The shores of the Squamish River
+1. The shores of the Squamish River

 Nowhere is the eagle population more amazing than seen from a raft, floating down the Cheakamus River.
 Eagle watching float tours run through to February and are suitable for people of all ages and abilities, it’s a great way to get up close with one of the world’s most magnificent birds of prey.

-Still not sure where to go?
-Stop by the Squamish Adventure Centre and we’ll give you a map and rundown of where to find the best viewing spots.
+You can download a map of popular eagle viewing sites here, or stop by the Squamish Adventure Centre and we’ll give you a map and rundown of where to find the best viewing spots.